fbpx

 TASTE AND NUTRITION

-Arctic char has roughly the same amount of omega-3 fatty acids (EPA and DHA) as sockeye salmon.
+Arctic char are a good source of omega-3 fatty acids (EPA and DHA).
+In fact, in every 8 ounce serving, you’ll get over 100% of the weekly recommendation.
 The taste of Arctic char falls somewhere between salmon and trout.
-It can be substituted easily for either in most recipes.
+It can be substituted for either in most recipes.
 Its texture is moderately firm but fine.

 Fun Facts